Stop fighting. Instead, when you crave a cigarette, try to become more aware of what is happening inside of you.

 For example, if no longer smoking in your car is your goal, try driving the first five minutes or one time out of two without smoking.

-Do the same for all the other goals you decide to achieve!
 You’ll see the successes pile up, which is really motivating!

 On your 90th birthday…